yuktabagdi/Web-Selections-2020/README.md

 # Web Selections 2020
 Greetings from Student's Alumni Cell!

-You are required to complete (minimum) 3 from the following tasks:
+For the next round of the selection process, you are required to complete (atleast) 3 of the following tasks:

 1. Cloning of the Instagram/Facebook Profile Webpage (Desktop Version) using HTML and CSS [Front-end frameworks of personal preference can be used]
 2. General Programming skills I: Write a program to input a string, and confirm if it is a Palindrome or Not